AlanNin/Spammy_API/README.md

 ## Deployment

-The API is deployed on **Koyeb**, providing a cloud-based solution for hosting FastAPI services.
+The API is deployed on **Render**, providing a cloud-based solution for hosting FastAPI services.
 The deployment pipeline is automatically triggered on repository changes, ensuring seamless updates.

-For deploying to Koyeb, the following steps were followed:
+For deploying to Render, the following steps were followed:

-1. Set up the Koyeb account and connect the repository.
+1. Set up the Render account and connect the repository.
-2. Configure the FastAPI service for the Koyeb platform.
+2. Configure the FastAPI service for the Render platform.
 3. Upload model files and configure environment variables (if necessary).
 4. Deploy the service and verify using health checks.